Los Angeles School Police Department: Assignments

-All police officers must complete an intensive probationary period after graduation from the police academy.
+All police officers must complete a probationary period after graduation from the police academy.
 Prior to selection to any specialized unit, there may also be an additional 3-5 year field assignment prerequisite.

 Controversy

 The Los Angeles School Police Department has accepted crowd- and disturbance-control weapons including one armored vehicle and firearms from the federal government.
 Superintendent Ramon Cortines of LA Unified School District confirmed in June 2015 that the district's police force has ended its involvement in a federal program that delivered military-grade weapons to school districts.
 The decision on the so-called 1033 Program came on the heels of President Obama‘s announcement in May that he was severely restricting the parameters of the program.

 On June 23, 2020, following student activism inspired by the Black Lives Matter movement, the LA Unified School District school board considered three resolutions to begin de-funding of the department.
-Also at issue was the departments use of pepper spray, which had been used 11 times in the 2018-2019 school year.
+Also at issue was the departments use of pepper spray, which had been used 11 times during the 2018–19 school year.